brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-27.md

 military dignity was compromised somewhat as he had been in the middle of cleaning and repairing his uniform when the woman had marched into the barracks.
-She smirked, no doubt amused to have come in while he was only in his shirt and boxers. .
+She smirked, no doubt amused to have come in while he was only in his shirt and boxers..

 "At ease, Lieutenant."